arvaer/byron/README.md

 ## Architecture

-Byron is organized as a Rust workspace with several modular components:
+byron is organized as a Rust workspace with several modular components:

 ### Key Components